Take a look into the world of The LOTE Agency through the experiences of the owners Geoff Meakin and Peter Horton and General Manager Adrienne Meakin.

 From there, we had a clear understanding of how this could be improved, so we began to plan the services we wanted to supply.
 At the time fact sheets, press advertisements and radio announcements were the only sources of information available to people from non-English speaking backgrounds.
 It was believed that ‘near enough was good enough’ with translation services.

 Peter and I come from a background in advertising and multicultural radio management and had a clear direction for the standard that LOTE would be setting and the quality that LOTE would output.

 How is LOTE different?

-I believe we are different within translation industry because we consider ourselves a communications and creative agency who specialise in non-English campaigns.
+I believe we are different within the translation industry because we consider ourselves a communications and creative agency that specialises in non-English campaigns.
 With our directors having a strong media and advertising background, our business has been built on foundations.

 Describe LOTE’s culture…

-Australia and the marketing industry has changed a great deal since you began, how have you kept up and adapted over time?
+Australia and the marketing industry have changed a great deal since you began, how have you kept up and adapted over time?

 Well, gone are the days of translating a brochure and leaving it to the client to distribute to ethnic communities.
-With the increase in communication channels it’s no longer a matter of producing a press advertisement and placing it into an ethnic newspaper.
+With the increase in communication channels, it’s no longer a matter of producing a press advertisement and placing it in an ethnic newspaper.

 Many new arrivals are illiterate and have great difficulty reading their own language whilst many older people have vision problems.
 Translating brochures and fact sheets is not the most appropriate way to reach them which is why LOTE encourages using audio material.

 Where do you see LOTE heading in the future?